Petra van Dam

 She is convinced that after decades of growing awareness among ever larger groups, now general consensus exists about the urgency of environmental issues.
 One feels this most strongly among university students.
 Their questions are directed towards finding solutions and searching models of behaviour and political decisions in the past that will lead to more sustainable ways of living in the future.
 Her own research interests are assessing the balance between the natural and human agency in environmental change and studying the vulnerability of societies to natural disasters.
 How did humans affect animals and their ecosystems?
 How did economic activities promote bio-invasions?
 How did people cope with flooding?
 How aware were people of potential disasters, what was the human component of such disasters (hence ‘nature induced disasters’ according to climate historian Christian Pfister)?
 How did institutions aimed at controling water develop and how did society recover after a disaster?
 Petra van Dam and her students wrote 10 books and 70 articles on these questions.
 Her upcoming book is Swimming Rabbits.
 An Amphibious Society dealing with Environmental Change.

-Julia Kantelberg is a first year Research Master student in Visual Arts, Media and Architecture at Vrije Universiteit Amsterdam.
+Julia Kantelberg is Research Master student in Visual Arts, Media and Architecture at Vrije Universiteit Amsterdam.
 She holds a Bachelor of Arts in Media, Art, Design and Architecture with a specialisation in design.
 Her interest goes out to the relationship between design, ethics and environmental issues.
 She wishes to continue her research in this cross-disciplinary field.

 Omar Kleiss is a MA student in Global Social History at Vrije Universiteit Amsterdam.
 He holds a Bachelor of History with a focus on cultural and political history.
 Omar is interested in post-colonial cultural history, the history of modernism and environmental history.
 He intends to further develop his research in the fields of history, media and politics.